Taiping Heavenly Kingdom: History of the ideal of "Great Peace"

+Crisis during Qing dynasty

 During the 19th century, the Qing territories experienced a series of famines, natural disasters, economic problems and defeats at the hands of foreign powers; these events have come to be collectively known as China's century of humiliation.
 Farmers were heavily overtaxed, rents rose dramatically, and peasants started to desert their lands in droves.
 The Qing military had recently suffered a disastrous defeat in the First Opium War, while the Chinese economy was severely impacted by a trade imbalance caused by the large-scale and illicit importation of opium.
 Banditry became more common, and numerous secret societies and self-defence units formed, all of which led to an increase in small-scale warfare.

 Protestant missions in China began working from Portuguese Macao, Pazhou, and Guangzhou.
 Their household staff and the printers they employed corrected and adapted the missionaries' message to reach the Chinese and they began to particularly frequent the prefectural and provincial examinations, where local scholars competed for the chance to rise to power in the imperial civil service.
 One of the native tracts, Liang Fa's nine-part, 500-page tome called Good Words to Admonish the Age, found its way into the hands of Hong Xiuquan in the mid-1830s.
 Hong initially leafed through it without interest.
 After several failures during the examinations and a nervous breakdown, however, Hong told friends and family of a dream in which he was greeted by a golden-haired, bearded man and a younger man whom he addressed as "Elder Brother".
 He would also declare that he saw Confucius being punished by Hong's celestial father for leading the people astray.
 Hong worked another six years as a tutor before his brother convinced him that Liang's tract was worth examination.
-When he read the tract he saw his long-past dream in terms of Christian symbolism: he was the younger brother of Jesus and had met God the Father, Shangdi.
+When he read the tract he saw his long-past dream in terms of Christian symbolism: he was the younger brother of Jesus and had met God the Father.
 He now felt it was his duty to restore the faith in the native Han religion and overthrow the Qing.
 He was joined by Yang Xiuqing, a former charcoal and firewood salesman of Guangxi, who claimed to act as a voice of the Supreme Emperor.

 Feng Yunshan formed the God Worshipping Society in Guangxi after a missionary journey there in 1844 to spread Hong's ideas.
 In 1847, Hong became the leader of the secret society.
 The Taiping faith, inspired by missionary Christianity, says one historian, "developed into a dynamic new Chinese religion...
 Taiping Christianity".
 Hong presented this religion as a revival and a restoration of the ancient classical faith in Shangdi.
 The sect's power grew in the late 1840s, initially suppressing groups of bandits and pirates, but persecution by Qing authorities spurred the movement into guerrilla activity, and then into civil war.

 In some Marxist historiography, the Taiping Rebellion is viewed as a proto-communist uprising.